Environmental guidance for your business in Northern Ireland & Scotland

 You can claim an enhanced capital allowance (ECA) of 100 per cent of the cost of certain types of equipment in the year that you buy them.
 These are also known as first-year allowances.

-These designated types of equipment are:
+These designated types of equipment can be found on the GOV.UK website.

 You can write off the whole cost of qualifying equipment against your taxable profits in the period during which you make the investment, thus improving cashflow.